Coco-Bd/Scrape_Datas_JS/README.md

 ## Installation

 Attention !!
 Windows Defender don't like Getlinks.js file.
-Take care you can install it with defender on, else, turn it of
+Take care you can install it with defender on, else, turn it off

 We recomend you to have vs code installed on your computer (https://code.visualstudio.com).